 What’s the point in trying to develop such a checklist?

-My answer will be “Why should we wear a seat-belt when there are hundreds of risks one faces while driving?”
+To all those, I ask, “Why should we wear a seat-belt when there are hundreds of risks one faces while driving?”

 We possibly can’t manage all risks, but some risks can actually be predicted and hence better managed.

 Some of the major business analysis risks that I have come across in my career as a BA are: